Back

 For a user with 500+ connections, the 2nd-degree graph could have 250K+ nodes.
 Computing relationship scores in real time at that scale requires pre-computation (nightly batch scoring of active user pairs) and smart caching.
 This is an engineering constraint I'd surface in the first sprint - not after the design is locked.

-Product instinct for a freemium gate problem.
-Algorithm design grounded in behavioural signals rather than self-reported data.
-Genuine attention to the connector experience — the user nobody builds for until the feature breaks.
+My approach to a freemium gate problem.
+I grounded the algorithm in behavioural signals rather than self-reported data, and paid attention to the connector experience - the user nobody builds for until the feature breaks.

 ⚠️

 Cold-start handling (new users with few connections), international graph density differences, and abuse vectors (fake profiles artificially inflating scores).
-These are real problems I'd address in a full PRD with engineering.
+These are real problems I'd tackle in a full PRD with engineering.

 What I'd validate first